All Products

 Edge Security Acceleration:Modify outgoing request headers

-An HTTP request header is part of an HTTP request message that contains specific parameters for a server.
+An HTTP request header is a component of an HTTP request message that contains parameters for a server.
 You can configure rules for origin HTTP request headers to pass specific parameters to your origin server.
-Edge Security Acceleration (ESA) supports adding, modifying, and deleting these rules.
+Edge Security Acceleration (ESA) lets you add, modify, and delete these rules to meet various business requirements.

 Introduction

 When a client requests a resource, the request first reaches ESA.
-If the request is a cache miss on the ESA POP, the ESA POP sends an origin request that contains the outgoing HTTP request header to the origin server to retrieve data.
-You can adjust the outgoing HTTP request header as needed.
-The ESA POP returns the retrieved resource to the client.
+If the request is a cache miss on an ESA point of presence (POP), the ESA POP sends an origin request that contains the outgoing HTTP request header to the origin server to retrieve data.
+You can adjust the outgoing HTTP request header as needed:

 image